nakrekarpay1245/ParkingGame/README.md

 - **Arcade Car Controls**: Realistic and responsive controls that are easy to pick up but challenging to master.
 - **Smooth Camera Follow**: The camera dynamically follows the player's car, ensuring smooth and isometric transitions.
-- **Dynamic Level Management**: Each level is loaded dynamically with randomized obstacles and parking areas.
+- **Dynamic Level Management**: Each level is loaded dynamically with obstacles and parking areas.
 - **Damage & Health System**: Real-time health updates based on collisions with obstacles like traffic cones.
 - **Car Selection & Economy**: Unlock new cars and manage your in-game currency through our gallery system.
 - **2 Playable Cars & 10 Test Levels**: Start with two different cars, each with unique handling, and test your skills across ten challenging levels.